The tourism industry

 We are already seeing the result of this.
-Many tour operators now pledging a percentage of their profits to support local charities and not-for-profit organisations located in the destinations they operate within.
+Many tour operators are now pledging a percentage of their profits to support local charities and not-for-profit organisations located in the destinations they operate within.
 These service providers are becoming increasingly popular as customers shift their thinking and opt to book with tour operators that give back to the community.

 Some destinations are starting to encourage visitors to commute by bicycle to assist with lowering their carbon footprint and to see the local area from a new perspective.
 Bike tours and walking tours are often some of the best ways to explore new places, allowing travellers to slow down, connect with the locals and really soak in the atmosphere of the location.

 As tourists begin to expect these types of experiences and initiatives as standard practice, the travel industry must adapt and change to keep up with customer expectations.

 Become a conscious traveller

 Join the positive travel movement and become a conscious traveller.